-On a flight from Austin, TX to Denver, Brad and Libby Birky plotted out the foundation of SAME Café on the back of a cocktail napkin and on a page from the in-flight magazine.
+On a flight from Austin, TX to Denver, CO, Brad and Libby Birky plotted out the foundation of SAME Café on the back of a cocktail napkin and on a page from the in-flight magazine.
 Both had devoted innumerable hours to soup kitchens and food banks, wanting to do their part in the fight against hunger.

 At the time, Libby was teaching and Brad was working at a computer company in addition to taking culinary classes.
 They wanted to combine all of their experiences into a place that offered amazing food, a commitment to service, and a place to broaden one’s view of the world.
 SAME Café was born and continues to grow and expand.